Frequently Asked Questions

 How do I contact my child’s teachers?

 You may contact teachers by calling the school at 888-3300 or emailing teachers directly.
-Email addresses can be found on the Dozier Middle School website.
+Email addresses can be found on the Ella Fitzgerald Middle School website.

 What if I have called and have gotten no response from the teacher?

 You can expect a teacher to return your call or email within 2 school days.
 If you do not receive an answer from the teacher within that time, call the appropriate assistant principal for help in contacting that teacher.